He Jiahong

-He Jiahong (何家弘 (Hé Jiāhóng)) (born May 10, 1953 in Beijing, China) is an expert in the field of criminal justice in China and teaches at the Renmin University of China in Beijing.
+He Jiahong (何家弘 (Hé Jiāhóng)) (born May 10, 1953 in Beijing, China) is a Chinese lawyer, academic and writer.
+An expert in the field of criminal justice in China, he teaches at the Renmin University of China in Beijing.
 In addition to his legal and teaching work, He is also an editor and writer, publishing on legal matters, and also writing crime novels, of which Hanging Devils: Hong Jun Investigates, also known as Crime of Blood is best known.

 He Jiahong has also held a number of part-time positions in China, including Deputy Director of The Research Centre for Criminal Justice of Renmin University of China.

 Education and career

 He Jiahong was born in Beijing on 10 May 1953.
 At the age of sixteen Jiahong went to live on a farm in Heilongjiang Province, where he began writing his first novel.
 In 1977 Jiahong returned to Beijing, and then went on to sit and pass the university entrance exam and was eventually accepted to the Renmin University of China.

 Jiahong achieved a Bachelor of Law from Renmin University of China in 1983, followed by a Master of Law in 1986.
 Jiahong later obtained a Doctor of Juridical Science at Northwestern University in 1993, composing his thesis on “Criminal Prosecution in the PRC and the USA: A Comparative Study”.

 Jiahong has spent most of his professional career at the Renmin University of China, and has since become Director of the Institute of Evidence Law when the institute was established in 2006, and the Director of the Research Centre of Wrongful Convictions established in March 2012.

 Jiahong is involved in Anti-Corruption in China, and has proposed a form of amnesty that will give officials until the end of 2013 to declare their assets publicly.
 Which is a similar move that Hong Kong's government adopted in 1977.
 In an article in the Guardian newspaper in the UK he was quoted as saying: “There were so many officials who committed corruption and it affected so many people's lives.
 I thought by choosing this course I could do something meaningful to change things."

 In an interview featured in Voice of America, Jiahong further raised his concerns about the state of the Chinese criminal system stating "It's just a nominal proceeding of the whole proceeding to make a decision about the case.
 Especially for this kind of highly political cases, the decision has already been made, but then they have to go through the trial." when referring to the trial of Chinese politician Bo Xilai.

 Jiahong is deputy director of a team that are helping to train masters students to investigate cases of occupational crimes by public officials, including interrogation of suspects and administering lie detector tests.